-Ernest and Lewis BrAun MATC Ambassador Scholarship -Each year, MATC selects up to three students to serve as student Ambassadors for the college.
+Ernest and Lewis BrAun MATC Ambassador Scholarship - Each year, MATC selects up to five students to serve as student Ambassadors for the college.
 The Ambassadors will represent the College at public functions as well as College functions, i.e. Student Government activities, President's cabinet, Board of Directors meetings, Open House, and any other functions that require student representation.
 Ambassadors will also become members of the Student Government Organization and represent the students' interests in that regard.
-Up to three (3) Ambassador Scholarship winners will be awarded a minimum scholarship of \$500.00 per semester (subject to funds as determined by the scholarship committee).
-Application deadline is the Friday of the third week of April for the Fall scholarships and the last day of November for the Spring scholarship.
-The scholarship money will be released in payments of \$500.00, once each semester, with the second disbursement contingent upon fulfilling the expectations of the position of Ambassador.
+Up to three (3) Ambassador Scholarship winners will be awarded a minimum scholarship of \$250.00 per semester (subject to funds as determined by the scholarship committee).
+The scholarship money will be released in payments of \$250.00, once each semester, with the second disbursement contingent upon fulfilling the expectations of the position of Ambassador.